 The analysis included the medical and climate benefits of using an electric bus.
-Even when they were not included, a vehicle-to-grid-capable electric bus could save a school district more than $5,700 per seat over its life, according to lead author Lance Noel.
+Even when they were not included, a vehicle-to-grid-capable electric bus could save a school district more than $5,700 per seat over its lifespan, according to lead author Lance Noel.

 Diesel exhaust, which contains benzene and soot, is classified as a probable human carcinogen by many government agencies, including the International Agency for Research on Cancer and the US Environmental Protection Agency.
 And children are particularly susceptible to the adverse respiratory effects from fine particular matter, according to the nonprofit Environment and Human Health.
 It's estimated that 0.3 percent of in-cabin air comes from the bus's exhaust, the University of Delaware paper notes.

 Practically speaking, many school districts will be unwilling or unable to pay more for electric buses.
 In its test, the University of Delaware ran its analysis with a bus that costs $260,000, compared to $110,000 for an equivalent diesel.

 Firestone speculated that parents could be motivated by the health benefits of an electric bus to press school districts to pay the higher upfront costs.
 Also, a third-party fleet operator could own the buses and earn money from the frequency regulation grid services.
 Third-party ownership of rooftop solar panels has helped fuel rapid growth of distributed solar in the U.S. States and the federal government could also provide financing for first-of-a-kind vehicle-to-grid projects, Firestone said.